Emergency Dentist – Plano, TX

 - Setting up your appointment – Over the phone, we’ll ask you questions about when your symptoms started and what exactly you’re going through.
 Based on your answers, we’ll schedule an appointment for you as soon as possible.
 While we have you, we can also give first-aid advice to reduce your discomfort in the interim.

-- Performing a dental exam – When you arrive at our dental office, we’ll quickly work to get you checked in and seen by Dr. Mansour.
-He’ll thoroughly inspect the area of your mouth that is bothering you.
+- Performing a dental exam – When you arrive at our dental office, we’ll quickly work to get you checked in and seen by your dentist.
+They'll thoroughly inspect the area of your mouth that is bothering you.
 He may also take digital X-rays to identify any problems beneath the surface.

-- Recommending and providing treatment – After finishing his exam, Dr. Mansour will break down what he found and lay out his suggestions for addressing the problem.
+- Recommending and providing treatment – After finishing an exam, your dentist will break down what they found and lay out their suggestions for addressing the problem.
 Our team will also outline the expected costs and length of any procedures before moving forward.

 The Most Common Dental Emergencies